Botox for Clenching and Grinding

 What is bruxism?

-Maybe you haven’t experienced bruxism, but if you have, you understand the vicious cycle of grinding followed by headaches.
+First off, let’s talk a little more about bruxism.
+If you’re familiar with it, you understand the vicious cycle of grinding followed by headaches.
 Many people clench their jaw and grind their teeth unconsciously in their sleep, while others clench and grind while they’re still awake.
+This condition spells trouble for your entire oral health as bruxism destroys periodontal tissues and without supporting periodontal tissues, plaque and bacteria have a quick route to your jaw bone.

 • Earaches